WebstoneHQ/webstone-plugins/packages/cli/docs/plugins.md

-# Plugin guide for cli
+# Plugin guide for the Webstone CLI

-Plugins allow you to add features to cli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by cli.
+Plugins allow you to add features to the Webstone CLI, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by command line interface.

-Creating a cli plugin is easy.
-Just create a repo with two folders:
+Creating a CLI plugin is easy.
+Just create a repo with three optional folders:

 ```
 commands/
 extensions/
+templates/
 ```

 A command is a file that looks something like this: